Addressing healthcare's most critical needs.

-- Only making or delivering what is required by the customer just-in-time
+- Only making or delivering what is required by the customer when it is required.

 - The highest quality of patient care